Careers by Major - Political Science

 - Market Research Analyst, Millennium Research Group

 Start early by seeking relevant summer, part-time and volunteer opportunities that will help you gain experience and develop the skills that employers want.
 Below is a sample of the types of temporary positions that have recently been posted with the Career Centre.
-To access the summer, part-time, temporary and volunteer postings, register with the Career Centre Online.
+To access the summer, part-time, temporary and volunteer postings, please log into the Career Learning Network.

 - Media Analyst, Cabinet Office, Queen's Park